Zerthox/gw2-reffect/docs/getting-started.md

 Reffect does not come with any predefined display setups included.
 Instead users can create and share their own configurations.

+Reffect has channels for discussion and sharing packs on the [Raidcore (Nexus) Discord](https://discord.gg/raidcore).

 ![Boons display](./img/boons.png)

 ## Installing existing packs